 Because psychology is the study of human behavior, motivation, thoughts, and feeling, the possibilities for using it in the job world are quite numerous.

-3) Leadership Coaching.
-This field is new and fast growing.
-No longer is coaching considered remedial- now leaders can be honored if they are chosen.
+- Leadership Coaching.
+This field is relatively new.
+No longer is coaching considered remedial -- now leaders can be honored if they are chosen.
 The executive coaching field has coaches who are business people, as well as coaches who are psychologists.
 Psychologists bring a unique understanding of behavioral change to the process.

 As you can see, a psychology degree has many applications, and the business world has many intriguing opportunities.
 If you think you might want to work primarily with organizations, consider a doctorate or masters in organizational psychology.
 The Society for Industrial and Organizational Psychology has good information about this field.